 As time drew on it became apparent that I wasn’t doing anything that would be truly great or add real value to my customers over the long run, sure they would benefit from what I was offering but would I be delivering a truly unique product that solved most or if not all of their problems?
 The answer is categorically not...yet.

-I’ve listed my five favorite books to re-program how you think about your business and for those that are embarking on a new venture don’t add to the competition already in your market, think about creating a monopolised product as only those that say that competition is healthy don’t have a truly exceptional product.
+I’ve listed my five favourite books to re-program how you think about your business and for those that are embarking on a new venture don’t add to the competition already in your market.
+You need to think about creating a monopolised product as only those that say that competition is healthy don’t have a truly exceptional product.

 It's easier said than done, however if you stay on this thought path you'll get closer each day to building something exceptional.

 Here are my top five:

 - Zero to One: Notes on Startups, or How to Build the Future